loader image

 %

-of all local planning and other applications or consents determined (fully assessed and decision issued) within the statutory period, including householder planning applications and other consents, from 74.4% in 2023/24.
+of all local planning and other applications or consents determined (fully assessed and decision issued) within the statutory period, including householder planning applications and other consents, from 74.4% the previous year.

 %

-of A Class road network should be considered for maintenance treatment, from 28.7% the previous year
+of overall road network should be considered for maintenance treatment, from 31.1% the previous year.

 %